alphagov/paas-tech-docs/source/documentation/monitoring_apps/metrics.md

 1. Select the __Logs__ tab.
 1. To download the logs, click the name of the log file

-These metrics are provided directly by the backing service provider.
+These logs are provided directly by the backing service provider.